rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

   - Raylib
+    - **seems more oreinted for learning as opposed to having a finished product..**
-    - **perfect for prototyping, especially mobile devices, as it will always work**
+    - seems great for prototyping, especially mobile devices, as it should compile easily..?
     - **i *love* the old-school cheat-sheet/reference that contains everything you need in one place, it reminds me of toys that came with a well-made manual**
       - it's api is... special. more low-level, much more educational, closer to how graphics work.
     - C (C99), because it's written in C, **just about any programming langauge can be used**, and, when needed, can use C, which makes it the best educational choice